Sam Fox School of Design & Visual Arts

 The Sam Fox School offers rigorous art, design and architecture education at both the undergraduate and graduate levels, within the unique context of an independent, nationally prominent research university.

-The student body is composed of approximately 300 undergraduate and 40 graduate students in Art as well as 200 undergraduate and 225 graduate students in Architecture.
-In all, they represent 18 countries, 43 states, the District of Columbia, and Puerto Rico.
-Roughly 30% of undergraduates pursue combined studies with another university area.
+The student body is composed of approximately 325 undergraduate and 45 graduate students in Art as well as 235 undergraduate and 130 graduate students in Architecture.
+In all, they represent 29 countries, 38 states, the District of Columbia, and Puerto Rico.
+Roughly 11% of undergraduates pursue combined studies with another university area and 28% of graduate students in Architecture are pursuing joint degrees.

 Both core and advanced studios integrate contemporary theory and practice.
 Among the innovative programs offered are the following: